Lincoln Futura: History

-The idea for the Futura came from designer Bill Schmidt who got the idea for the car while diving from his encounter with a shark.
+The idea for the Futura came from designer Bill Schmidt, who got the idea while he was diving, after an encounter with a shark.

-The car's official public debut was on January 8, 1955 at the Chicago Auto Show; it had been shown to the press at the city's Congress Hotel on January 5.
+The car's official public debut was on January 8, 1955, at the Chicago Auto Show; it had been shown to the press at the city's Congress Hotel on January 5.
 While being displayed elsewhere in the U.S. that spring, the Futura was seen by the country's television audience on Today ("The Today Show") on March 3, 1955.

-The Futura's styling was original by 1950s standards — with a double, clear-plastic canopy top, exaggerated hooded headlight pods, and very large, outward-canted tailfins.
+The Futura's styling was original by 1950s standards, with a double, clear-plastic canopy top, exaggerated hooded headlight pods, and very large, outward-canted tailfins.
 The Futura had a complete powertrain and was fully operable, in contrast to many show cars.
 Its original color was a pearlescent white, created by one of the first pearlescent color treatments.
-To achieve the effect Bill Schmidt wanted Ghia ground and pulverized the scales of thousands of fish and mixed them into the paint.
+To achieve the effect Bill Schmidt wanted, Ghia ground and pulverized the scales of thousands of fish and mixed them into the paint.

-The Futura was powered by a 368 cubic inch Lincoln engine and powertrain; the chassis was a modified 1953 Lincoln chassis.
+The Futura was powered by a 368 cubic inch Lincoln engine and powertrain; the chassis was an early prototype Y-shaped backbone perimeter frame that would go into production on the 1956–1957 Continental Mark II.

-The Futura was a success as a show car, garnering favorable publicity for Ford.
-It was released as a model kit and a toy, and, in a much more subdued form, its headlight and tailfin motifs would appear on production Lincolns for 1956 and 1957, such as the Lincoln Premiere and Lincoln Capri.
+The Futura was a success as a show car, garnering favorable publicity for Ford, and so was released as a model kit and a toy.
+In a much more subdued form, its headlight and tailfin motifs would appear on production Lincolns for 1956 and 1957, such as the Lincoln Premiere and Lincoln Capri.
 The concave front grille inspired the grille on the 1960 Mercury Monterey and the 1960 Ford Galaxie.

 The styling showed a progression from the Mercury XM-800 introduced in 1954.

 Media appearances

 The Futura played a prominent part in the 1959 movie It Started with a Kiss, starring Debbie Reynolds and Glenn Ford.
 For the movie, it was painted red, as the white pearlescent finish did not photograph well.

 The red-painted car is also seen in Ford's 1961 promotional film The Secret Door.
 The film's look inside Ford's Styling Center includes footage of the Futura on the test track and in the wind tunnel.

 The concept car was subsequently sold to auto customizer George Barris.
 Having originally cost $250,000, the Futura was sold to Barris for $1 and "other valuable consideration" by Ford Motor Company.
 As the car was never titled and was therefore uninsurable, it was parked behind Barris' shop, sitting idle and deteriorating for several years.

-The Lincoln Futura was also included in the Vegas Pack DLC of Mafia II as the "Jefferson Futura".

-The 1994 NBC TV series Viper featured a red replica of the 1955 Lincoln Futura called "The Baxley."
+The 1994 NBC TV series Viper featured a red replica of the 1955 Lincoln Futura called "The Baxley".
 In the episode "Wheels of Fire" (S01E08), the car's creator stole it after it was recovered by construction workers.
 There was quite a bit of film featuring the vehicle, even a chase between the Viper Defender and the Futura.
 There is a YouTube video available of the chase.